This section also applies to Agent, Option, Trigger, Tool, Parameter, Trigger, and When,

 }

-, the method gradleCommand is exposed on DslContext
+By wrapping the pipeline in gradle.run, the method gradleCommand is exposed on DslContext

 This gives the benefit of being able to inject some configuration into the dsl, for gradle the configuration is a credentialsId and username/password properties.
 This prevents users from having to repeat the same rather verbose sh calls all over our pipelines and allows us to build pipelines where we can easily swap out credentials.